-Bob sends Charlie a BLE pairing response believing that Alice wants to pair (or re-pair) over BLE using CTKD.
-Charlie and Bob use the exchanged public keys to compute DK.
-Then they use DK and the exchanged nonces (NC, NB) to compute K{BLE} .
-Then, they locally compute K{BT} from K{BLE} using the CTKD's key derivation function (ctkd).
-As a result of the master impersonation attack, Charlie forces Bob to overwrite the BT pairing key that he established with Alice with his BT pairing key, establishes a BLE pairing key with Bob, and takes over Alice's BT session.
+Bob sends Charlie a BLE pairing response believing that Alice wants to pair (or repairre-pair) over BLE using CTKD.
+Charlie and Bob use the exchanged nonces and public keys to compute DK.
+Then they use DK and the exchanged nonces (NC, NB) to compute K{BLE} (kdf) and derive.
+Then, they locally compute K{BT} from K{BLE} using the CTKD's key derivation functions function (ctkd).
+As a result of the master impersonation attack, Charlie forces Bob to overwrite the BT pairing key that he established with Alice with his BT pairing key, establishes a BLE pairing key , shares a BLE key with Bob, and takes over Alice's BT session.
+Alice can no longer establish secure sessions with Bob as, during pairing with Charlie, Bob overwrote her shared ley.

 Slave impersonation Charlie impersonates Bob (slave) and takes over his BT secure session with Alice as in Figure 5.
-In this case Charlie has to wait until the secure BT session between Alice and Bob is interrupted (e.g., by running a master impersonation attack against Bob).
+Charlie sends a BT pairing request using In this case Charlie has to wait until the secure BT session between Alice and Bob is interrupted (e.g., by running a master impersonation attack against Bob).
 Then Charlie can exploit role asymmetries between BT and BLE by sending a BT pairing request to Alice who is typically expecting pairing responses either over BT or BLE.
-Charlie's pairing request include Secure Connections support (to trigger CTKD), Bob's Bluetooth address (ADD_B) and "Just Works" association to avoid user interaction.
+Charlie's pairing request include Secure Connections support (to trigger CTKD), Bob's Bluetooth address (ADD_B) and requests to use "Just